 Online programs provide a great alternative to classroom learning.
 They're especialy useful if your schedule doesn't let you come to campus.

 Good choice.
-Continuing Education always has a stellar selection of non-credit courses to choose from.
+Continuing Studies & Executive Education always has a stellar selection of non-credit courses to choose from.
 And remember, Continuing Education now offers a range of employment programs, too.